 Type of Foods that Reduce Intestinal Inflammation

 • Healthy Fats and Oils – Omega 3 fatty acids like those found in fatty fish, walnuts, and olive oil help to neutralize inflammation and promote healing.
 Experts recommend eating fatty fish like mackerel and salmon twice weekly.
-Conversely, fats in the solid state are difficult to digest and patients often experience increased intestinal inflammation after eating a fatty, fried meal.
-Saturated fats like those found in animal products (red meat and dairy products), trans fats found in fried food and baked goods, omega 6 fatty acids found in sunflower, soybean, and corn oil have been shown to cause inflammation.
+Conversely, fats in the solid state are difficult to digest, and patients often experience increased intestinal inflammation after eating a fatty, fried meal.
+Saturated fats like those found in animal products (red meat and dairy products), trans fats found in fried food and baked goods, and omega-66 fatty acids found in sunflower, soybean, and corn oil have been shown to cause inflammation.
 These types of foods should be avoided.

 Foods that Reduce Intestinal Inflammation